jovotech/jovo-framework/docs/logging.md

 ## Jovo Logger

 Jovo has an internal `Logger` that can be used to display certain levels of logs.
-It is based on [tslog](https://tslog.js.org).
+It is an instance of [tslog](https://tslog.js.org) and can use any features that library provides.

 You can add tslog configurations ([learn more on their website](https://tslog.js.org/#/?id=settings)) to the `tslog` property, for example: